List of Kent County Cricket Club first-class cricket records

-This is a list of Kent County Cricket Club first-class cricket records; that is, record team and individual performances in first-class cricket for Kent County Cricket Club.
+This is a list of Kent County Cricket Club first-class cricket records including record team and individual performances in first-class cricket for Kent County Cricket Club.

-As of September 2024, Kent have played over 3,400 first-class matches since the official formation of the club in 1842.
-Over 2,700 of these have been in the County Championship which Kent have been a member of since its inaugural season in 1890.
-Before August 1842, the county was represented by a number of first-class teams who competed against county sides and other representative teams.
+As of September 2024, Kent have played over 3,400 first-class matches since the club's official formation in 1842.
+More than 2,700 of these have been in the County Championship, which Kent have been a member of since its inaugural season in 1890.
+Before August 1842, the county was represented by a number of first-class teams who competed against county teams and other representative teams.